josh26turner/UoB-Library-App/docs/portfolio/2 Requirements.md

 The key stakeholders in our project are:
 - Students/Library Customers - They will be the main user of the application.
-- Librarians - They will need to be able to assist users of the library to use the application.
+- Librarians - They will need to be able to assist users of the library, who will be using the application.
-- Library service staff - They will be responsible for distribution of the application.
+- Library service staff - They will be responsible for the distribution of the application.
-- OCLC staff - They will be the provider of the majority of APIs required by the application.
+- OCLC staff - They will be the provider of the majority of APIs required by the application, and resonsible for technical assistance.

 ## Use Case Diagram